Languages of Brazil: Indigenous languages

 Many Amerindian minority languages are spoken throughout Brazil, mostly in Northern Brazil.
 Indigenous languages with about 10,000 speakers or more are Ticuna (language isolate), Kaingang (Gean family), Kaiwá Guarani, Nheengatu (Tupian), Guajajára (Tupian), Macushi (Cariban), Terena (Arawakan), Xavante (Gean) and Mawé (Tupian).
 Tucano (Tucanoan) has half that number, but is widely used as a second language in the Amazon.

 One of the two Brazilian línguas gerais (general languages), Nheengatu, was until the late 19th century the common language used by a large number of indigenous, European, African, and African-descendant peoples throughout the coast of Brazil—it was spoken by the majority of the population in the land.
 It was proscribed by the Marquis of Pombal for its association with the Jesuit missions.
 A recent resurgence in popularity of this language occurred, and it is now an official language in the city of São Gabriel da Cachoeira.
 Today, in the Amazon Basin, political campaigning is still printed in this Tupian language.

 There is also an indigenous sign language, the Ka'apor Sign Language.

 There are also three other sign languages: Terena Sign Language, Marajo Sign Language, and Maxakali Sign Language.

+In July 2023, the Brazilian Constitution of 1988 was translated for the first time into an indigenous language, the Nheengatu language.

 Below is a full list of indigenous language families and isolates of Brazil based on Campbell (2012).
 The Macro-Jê classification follows that of Nikulin (2020).
 Additional extinct languages of Northeast Brazil have also been included from Meader (1978) and other sources.